-Advice: There are is never enough car parking at Praia Grande.
-If you want a hassle-free day at the beach, head to Praia das Maçãs
+Advice: There is never enough car parking at Praia Grande during the summer.
+If you want a hassle-free day at the beach, head to Praia das Maçãs.

-A slightly more accessible beach but with an equally stunning setting is the Praia da Adraga 2.6km south of Praia das Maçãs (but the limited roads mean a 7km drive)
+A slightly more accessible beach but with an equally stunning setting is the Praia da Adraga, 2.6km south of Praia das Maçãs (but the countryside roads mean a 7km drive)